-The risk of developing an invasive carcinoma following a biopsy proven diagnosis of DCIS is between 25% and 50%.
-Virtually all invasive cancers that follow DCIS are ductal and ipsilateral and generally present in the same quadrant within 10 years of the diagnosis of DCIS.
+The risk of developing an invasive carcinoma following a biopsy-proven diagnosis of DCIS is between 25% and 50%.
+Virtually all invasive cancers that follow DCIS are ductal and ipsilateral, and they generally present in the same quadrant within 10 years of the DCIS diagnosis.
 For these reasons, DCIS is considered a more ominous lesion than LCIS (which is considered a marker for risk) and appears to be a more direct precursor of invasive cancer.

-A variety of histologic patterns are seen with DCIS, including solid, cribriform, and papillary.
+A variety of histologic patterns are seen with DCIS (eg, solid, cribriform, papillary).
 Some researchers have divided DCIS into two subgroups: comedo and noncomedo types.
 As compared with the noncomedo subtypes, the comedo variant has a higher proliferative rate, overexpression of human epidermal growth factor receptor 2 (HER2/neu), and a higher incidence of local recurrence and microinvasion.
 DCIS is less likely to be bilateral and has approximately a 30% incidence of multicentricity.

+Breast-conserving surgery.
 Breast-conserving surgery, followed by radiation therapy to the intact breast, is now considered the standard treatment of DCIS.
-Because the incidence of positive lymph nodes after axillary lymph node dissection for DCIS is ~1% to 2%, axillary dissection is not indicated in most instances.
+Because the incidence of positive lymph nodes after axillary lymph node dissection for DCIS is about 1% to 2%, neither sentinel node nor axillary dissection is indicated in most instances.

 When blue dye is used, it can be injected into the breast parenchyma at the primary tumor or subareolar site.
 The radioactive tracer can be injected subdermally or intraparenchymally at the site of the primary tumor or in the subareolar location.
 The site and technique of injection will be based upon individual patient factors, including the type and location of the previous breast biopsy.